Peter D. Antonoplos

 T: 202.803.5676

-With over two decades of experience in real estate, wills and trusts, estate planning, asset protection and business law, Mr. Antonoplos represents a diverse range of clients, including individuals and families, institutions, businesses, real estate developers, foreign governments, hedge funds and national banking associations.
+Mr. Antonoplos has over two decades of experience advising clients on real estate, estate planning and probate matters.
+His clients include individuals and families, institutions, businesses, real estate developers, foreign governments, hedge funds and national banking associations.

 Recognitions